Payoor/payoordev/adminui/README.md

 ### View Products
 - **Route:** `/all-products`
 - **Description:** Contains a table listing all added products with each product having an actions cell to trigger following actions:
   - **Upload image:** Opens a modal containing a form to upload an image for a product.
-  - **Delete product:** Opens a modal to confirm the decision to delet a product.
+  - **Delete product:** Opens a modal to confirm the decision to delete a product.
   - **View product:** Navigates to the single product page.

 ### View Product